With Obamacare Here to Stay, Some States Revive Medicaid Expansion

 Now Bollier and other proponents are working furiously to change just two of their colleagues' minds in hopes of overriding that veto — perhaps as soon as Monday.

-About 1,200 miles due east from the fight in Wichita is Richmond, Va.
+About 1,200 miles due east from the fight in Topeka is Richmond, Va.

 When it comes to Medicaid expansion, the two capital cities are mirror images.